-The Labour contractors, who are paid commission on the total number of staff managed on behalf of their principals on their part, argue that they do not have the means to meet the demands of the unions because of little or no mandate to expend beyond the fixed contractual expenditure, already outlined in their contract with the principal companies
+The labor contractors, who are paid a commission on the total number of staff managed on behalf of their principals, argue that they do not have the means to meet the demands of the unions because there is little or no mandate to expend funds beyond the fixed contractual expenditure already outlined in their contract with the principal companies.

-With the above three variant positions, the unions' challenge is how to properly situate the process of collective bargaining with the third-party labor contractors without the involvement of the principal companies that engaged the third-party contractors, who carry out labor management on their behalf.
+With the above three positions, the unions’ challenge is how to properly situate the process of collective bargaining with the third-party labor contractors without involving the principal companies that engaged the third-party contractors, who carry out labor management on their behalf.
 Outsourcing is legally backed and, therefore, legitimate.
-The judgment of the National Industrial Court, in the case of the Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN) v.
-Mobil Producing Nig.
-Unlimited (2013) 32 NLLR (Pt.
+The judgment of the National Industrial Court of Nigeria, in the case of the Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN) v.
+Mobil Producing Nigeria Unlimited (2013) 32 NLLR (Pt.
 92) brought this to the fore.
-Outsourcing in Nigeria has been a complex phenomenon until recently, when there were clarity and judicial pronouncements on the true meaning of triangular relationships involving a principal and primary company, which has employees working for a secondary and third party on behalf of the principal.
-The Supreme and National Industrial courts of Nigeria have involved Shena Security Company Ltd V. AFROPAK (Nigeria) Ltd & ORS.
-(2008) LPELR-3052(SC); the Petroleum and Natural Gas Senior Staff Association v.
-Mobil Producing Nigeria Unlimited unreported Suit No. NIC/LA/47/2010, which judgment was delivered on March 21, 2012, always consider the primacy of facts, co-employer status, and mode of payments of remunerations.
-These cases have proven that the idea of a company using a third-party contractor working on its behalf as a mask to shield it from liabilities of the former is no longer tenable.
+Outsourcing in Nigeria has been a complex phenomenon until recently, when judicial pronouncements clarified the true meaning of triangular relationships involving a principal and a primary company, which has employees working for a secondary and third party on behalf of the principal.
+The Supreme Court and the National Industrial Court of Nigeria in Shena Security Co.
+Ltd v.
+Afropak (Nigeria) Ltd & ORS.
+(2008) LPELR-3052(SC) and the Petroleum and Natural Gas Senior Staff Association v.
+Mobil Producing Nigeria Unlimited unreported suit No. NIC/LA/47/2010 (judgment delivered on March 21, 2012) considered the primacy of facts, co-employer status, and mode of payments of remunerations.
+These cases proved that the idea of a company using a third-party contractor working on its behalf as a mask to shield it from liabilities of the former is no longer tenable.
 The principal company employing a third party can no longer abdicate its responsibilities of overseeing what its agents are doing while working on its behalf.
-So it is the principal company's responsibility to ensure that the third party contractor does not deny workers their rights to unionize and bargain collectively.
-Companies have also found outsourcing helpful in the management of labor costs.
-It also allows enterprises to concentrate on their core mandates of an enterprise.
-However, irrespective of the terminology, workers should not be denied their right to belong to a union and choosing collective bargaining to improve their welfare.
+So it is the principal company’s responsibility to ensure that the third-party contractor does not deny workers their rights to unionize and bargain collectively.
+Companies have found outsourcing helpful in the management of labor costs, and it also allows them to concentrate on their core mandates.
+However, irrespective of terminology, workers should not be denied their right to belong to a union and choose collective bargaining to improve their welfare.

-Collective bargaining is a collaborative problem-solving tool.
+Use collective bargaining as a collaborative problem-solving tool

-Whether a payroll staff or in outsourced employment, collective bargaining allows the employee and employers’ representatives the ample opportunities to partake in the organization’s decision-making process.
-For instance, when the NNPC staff unions realized that their pension scheme was unsustainable and headed for a collapse, they collaborated with their management to fashion out salvaging ways.
-The decisions reached in 2010 by both parties became a plank for driving their pension scheme's sustainability as a significant policy decision that affected the entire workforce.
+Whether with a payroll staff or outsourced employment, collective bargaining allows employee and employer representatives ample opportunities to partake in the organization’s decision-making process.
+For instance, when the NNPC staff unions realized that their pension scheme was unsustainable and headed for a collapse, they collaborated with management to fashion salvaging ways.
+The decisions reached in 2010 by both parties became a plank for driving the pension scheme’s sustainability as a significant policy decision that affected the entire workforce.

-Encourage the promotion of symbiotic relationship
+Promote a symbiotic relationship between negotiating partners

-If well managed, collective bargaining is a process that should promote symbiotic relationships and synergy among negotiating partners.
-Bargaining partners are but two sides of the same coin, used for the purchasing of peace and industrial harmony in an organization.
+If well managed, collective bargaining is a process that should promote symbiotic relationships and synergy between negotiating partners.
+Bargaining partners are but two sides of the same coin, used for purchasing peace and industrial harmony in an organization.

-Encourage paradigm shift from the status quo and positions
+Encourage a paradigm shift from the status quo and positions